chuacw/delphirtl/docs/md/classes/Worker.md

 Creating `Worker` instances inside of other `Worker`s is possible.

-Like [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) and the `cluster module`, two-way communication can be achieved through inter-thread message passing.
+Like [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) and the `node:cluster module`, two-way communication can be achieved through inter-thread message passing.
 Internally, a `Worker` has a built-in pair of `MessagePort` s that are already associated with each other when the `Worker` is created.
 While the `MessagePort` object on the parent side is not directly exposed, its functionalities are exposed through `worker.postMessage()` and the `worker.on('message')` event on the `Worker` object for the parent thread.

 To create custom messaging channels (which is encouraged over using the default